jeremyfto/EasyGitShell/readme.md

-Easy Git makes deploying to github very easy.
-Just insert your information into the config file and let EasyGit do the rest of the work for you
+# Easy Git makes deploying to github very easy.
+Just insert your information into the config file and let EasyGit do the rest of the work for you.
+Run the add.sh script in the place you want the repo to be formed and it will even initiallize the remote connection for you!